Hashimoto’s Disease: Beginner’s Guide to What to Eat and Avoid

-There is a LOT of advice online about what to eat for Hashimoto’s disease – and a LOT of it just isn’t backed up with evidence.
-So this dietitian is breaking it down for you: what foods are best?
+There is a LOT of advice online about what to eat for Hashimoto’s disease—and a LOT of it just isn’t backed up with evidence.
+So as a registered dietitian, I’m going to break it down for you.
+What foods are best?
 Any foods to avoid?
 Are there any nutrients you need to watch?
-This is a big one…so let’s dive in!
+How important are foods rich in fibre?
+There’s a lot to answer…so let’s dive in!

 Do we actually have the research to tell us exactly what to eat with Hashimoto’s disease (HD)?
 Not really…although I am not sure that we ever will.
 Plus, there is no one right diet for all of us.
 Instead, we do have research to: